DEL CITY, Okla. (KFOR) – The boyfriend of a missing Oklahoma teenager has now been arrested on a first-degree murder complaint.

 “[He] texted me Monday night saying that he can’t find her, she’s missing, freaking out,” Justice said.

-After receiving his texts, Justice told News 4 that she got then got strange text messages from her sister’s phone.
+After receiving his texts, Justice told News 4 that she got strange text messages from her sister’s phone.
 She says the messages claimed that she was with a person who wouldn’t take her home and that she couldn’t get a ride.

 “She was misspelling a lot of things that night,” Justice said.
 “And Faith, she has very good punctuation and spelling, and that just wasn’t her.”